 - Planning, Policy & Assessment

-A central tenet of the American College and University President's Climate Commitment (ACUPCC) is the "pursuit of climate neutrality."
+A central tenet of the the Presidents’ Climate Leadership Commitments is the "pursuit of climate neutrality."
 Climate neutrality is defined as having no net greenhouse gas (GHG) emissions.
 This is to be achieved by minimizing emissions as much as possible, and using carbon offsets or other measures to mitigate the remaining emissions.
 This applies to all Scope 1 and 2 emissions (defined below), as well as those Scope 3 emissions from commuting and from air travel paid for by or through the institution.

 Identifying scope and boundaries issues is a critical step in emissions reporting.
 In an effort to measure all emissions resulting from OSU activity, the boundaries were drawn to be fairly broad: any emissions from an entity over which OSU has financial and/or operational control were included.